 If you decide you wish to retire you should follow the steps below:

 - Use the My Pension Online service to run estimates at the dates you are thinking of retiring.
 You will also see a video on how to use the calculator.
 To use the projectors, log in, choose 'benefit projectors' from the 'Pension Benefits' tab.
 The estimate will be based on the information held for you by the Fund so it is important that you check your pay and other details are correct.
 Your employer is only asked for final figures on actual retirement or where you find an error.
 Any reduction for early payment will be included in the information shown.
 Click here for instructions on how to use the benefit estimator.
 Please note: AVCs are not included as the value of these are not known until retirement.

-- Your annual benefits statement shows your benefits estimated at retirement on your Normal Pension Age (equal to your State Pension Age).
+- Your annual benefits statement shows your benefits estimated at your Normal Pension Age (NPA) (equal to your State Pension Age).
 Your benefits may be reduced if you take them before your NPA.

 • Tell your employer when you are retiring